ungoogled-software/ungoogled-chromium/README.md

 All of these files are human-readable, but they are usually processed by the Python building system.
 See the Building section below for more information.

-Here's a breakdown of the `common/patches` directory:
+### Contents of the `resources/common/patches` directory

-* `ungoogled-chromium/` - Contains new patches for ungoogled-chromium.
-They implement the features described above.
-* `iridium-browser` - Contains a subset of patches from Iridium Browser.
+* `debian/` - Contains patches from Debian's Chromium.
     * Patches are not touched unless they do not apply cleanly onto the version of Chromium being built
-    * Patches are from the `patchview` branch of Iridium's Git repository.
-[Git webview of the patchview branch](//git.iridiumbrowser.de/cgit.cgi/iridium-browser/?h=patchview)
+    * These patches are not Debian-specific.
+For those, see the `resources/debian/patches` directory
 * `inox-patchset/` - Contains a modified subset of patches from Inox patchset.
+    * Some patches such as those that change branding are omitted
+    * Patches are not touched unless they conflict with Debian's patches
     * Patches are from [inox-patchset's GitHub](//github.com/gcarq/inox-patchset)
     * [Inox patchset's license](//github.com/gcarq/inox-patchset/blob/master/LICENSE)
-* `debian/` - Contains patches from Debian's Chromium.
+* `iridium-browser` - Contains a modified subset of patches from Iridium Browser.
-    * These patches are not Debian-specific.
-For those, see the `resources/debian/patches` directory
+    * Some patches such as those that change branding or URLs to point to Iridium's own servers are omitted
+    * Patches are not touched unless they conflict with Debian's or Inox's patches
+    * Patches are from the `patchview` branch of Iridium's Git repository.
+[Git webview of the patchview branch](//git.iridiumbrowser.de/cgit.cgi/iridium-browser/?h=patchview)
+* `ungoogled-chromium/` - Contains new patches for ungoogled-chromium.
+They implement the features described above.

 ## Building